 Both the leaves and root is edible and healthy.
 The leaves can be eaten fresh or sautéed.
 The bulb can be eaten raw, sautéed, or roasted.
 Kohlrabi's bulb is a mild crunchy veggie.
 Heirloom varieties with good taste are Purple Vienna and White Vienna.

 Kohlrabi is sown at the same time as cabbages, when the crocus bloom in the spring and when phlox blooms in the fall.
-You can also start indoors 5-7 weeks prior to your last frost date (first of March in our Zone 6 garden) and transplant outdoors 2-3 weeks prior to last frost date (end of March in our Zone 6).
+You can also start indoors 5-7 weeks prior to your last frost date (first of March in a Zone 6 garden) and transplant outdoors 2-3 weeks prior to last frost date (end of March in a Zone 6).
 Plant every 3 weeks to extend the harvest until the warm weather begins and cold weather begins in the fall.

 Kohlrabi should be planted 1’ apart from each other in well composted soil and kept adequately watered.
 It is ready to harvest in 6 weeks and should be harvested when no bigger than 2” in diameter for sweetest flavor.